frankmorgner/vsmartcard/virtualsmartcard/doc/README.rst

 Running virtualsmartcard
 ------------------------

-First you need to make sure that pcscd loads the vpcd.
-You might need to run ``update-reader.conf`` to update pcscd's configuration file.
-Then ``pcscd -f -d`` should say something like ``Attempting startup of Virtual PCD``
+First you need to make sure that pcscd loads the |vpcd|.
+You might need to run :command:`update-reader.conf` to update pcscd's configuration file.
+Then :command:`pcscd -f -d` should say something like ``Attempting startup of Virtual PCD``

-Now you can run ``vicc`` which connects to the virtual reader.
-The command ``vicc --help`` gives an overview about the command line options.
+Now you can run :command:`vicc` which connects to the |vpcd|.
+The command :command:`vicc --help` gives an overview about the command line options.

-You should now be able to access the vpicc through the system's PC/SC API via vpcd/pcscd.
+You should now be able to access the |vpicc| through the system's PC/SC API via |vpcd|/pcscd.
 You can use the opensc-explorer or pcsc_scan to test that.